marineverse/marineverse.github.io/_posts/2016-07-28-200-plus-days-of-marineverse.markdown

 More then 200 days have passed since we started working on MarineVerse.

-It felt like a good point in time to reflect on of journey so far and share our progress.
+It felt like a good point in time to reflect on our journey so far and share the progress.

 This is Olga and Greg introducing an audience to sailing and virtual reality.